 About me

-Recently, we have shown that patient-reported outcomes measures (PROMs) can be used as a clinical intervention to improve processes and outcomes of care including quality of life, identification of need, and patient survival.
-We have consistently shown that it is possible to dramatically reduce the length of PROMs without sacrificing assessment accuracy by leveraging computerised adaptive testing (e.g., Harrison and Gibbons, 2022).
+My lab have shown that patient-reported outcomes measures (PROMs) can be used as a clinical intervention to improve quality of life, identification of need, and patient survival.
+We have consistently shown that it is possible to dramatically reduce the burden of PROMs without sacrificing assessment accuracy by leveraging computerised adaptive testing (e.g., Harrison and Gibbons, 2022).
+Work is underway to develop and validate agent-derived assessments (ADAs) from various machine learning models to supplement data collected using PROs.

 Our award-winning collaborative research on the development of AI-enhanced screening techniques to identify complete pathological response (pCR) to neoadjuvant chemotherapy for localised breast cancer suggests that it may be possible to safely de-escalate confirmatory surgery in a large proportion of patients. (e.g., J Clin Oncol, Eur J Can).